 Adam continues in his exposé, confessing that all of his dreams are filled with images of suffocation and despair and that Caroline is his only source of peace.
 This, of course brings Caroline to tender tears.
-She tenderly touches his scarred chest and they immediately, and with great tenderness, make out on the porch swing.
+She tenderly touches his tender, scarred chest and they immediately, and with great tenderness, make out on the porch swing.

 Now, before I go on, let me get this out of the way.
 I like this movie.
 I own this movie.
 I’ve watched it more than once and I’ll watch it again.
-I wish I had Christian Slater’s hair and overcoat and if I could figure out any possible way to make it happen, I sure as hell would sit for hours and watch Marisa Tomei sleep.
+I wish I had Christian Slater’s hair and overcoat and, if I could figure out any possible way to make it happen, I sure as hell would sit for hours and watch Marisa Tomei sleep.
 I wouldn’t even care if she drools.
 Seriously.
 Marisa, if you are reading this, I just want you to know I’m really quiet, I won’t touch any of your stuff and I’ll let myself out around 3:30 or 4:00.
-Email me.

 But that’s beside the point.

-The thing that really skarks my skivvies is this Hollywood tradition of the scary, yet romantic, leading men who continually bag the hotties doing the very things we regular guys get a Birkenstock up the hieney for trying.
+The thing that really skarks my skivvies is this Hollywood tradition of the scary, yet romantic, leading men who continually bag the hotties doing the very things we regular guys get a Birkenstock up the heiney for trying.
 Freaks with minimum wage jobs, living in cellars, driving 70s model cars, make gorgeous women love-loopy simply because they carry around a book of Pablo Neruda poems, know where to find Cassiopeia in the constellation and piss the girl’s name in the snow in a quaint Edwardian Script font, All supported by a John Mayer soundtrack.

 Moronic dorks like Will Ferrell and Jack Black should need the special effects budget of a Peter Jackson film to make them appealing to women like Maggie Gyllenhaal and Kate Winslet but in Hollyworld they have no difficulty at all.
 John Cusak could play an out-of-work, halitosis suffering ex-con, show up at an antique shop slathered in hog bile and still get lucky with Rachel McAdams before sundown.
-Even Forrest Gump got laid.
-By Robin Wright, for crap’s sake.
+Even Forrest Gump got laid by Robin Wright, for crap’s sake.

 So here I am and here I shall remain.
 Single-outcast-quirky-artist-geek living in a musty apartment with a closet full of thrift-store clothes and my too-friendly Golden Lab.
 Obviously I still don’t know what the hell women are looking for.
 Anyone wanna buy a book of poetry and a ’79 Chevy Malibu real cheap?